Glossary of Buddhist Terms: Letters F – J

 Form See Form aggregate, Form that is a phenomena source, and Visual form.

 Formless realm The environment of the gods who do not possess form.
+See Ocean of Nectar.

 Form that is a phenomena source Form that appears exclusively to mental awareness, such as a dream mountain that appears to a dream eye awareness.
 See also Phenomena source.
 See Tantric Grounds and Paths and Ocean of Nectar.

 Fortunate Aeon The name given to this world age.
-It is so called because one thousand founding Buddhas will appear during this Aeon.
+It is so called because one thousand founding Buddhas will appear during this aeon.
 Buddha Shakyamuni was the fourth and Buddha Maitreya will be the fifth.
-An Aeon in which no Buddhas appear is called a `Dark Aeon’.
+An aeon in which no Buddhas appear is called a `Dark Aeon’.

-Four classes of Tantra Buddha taught four classes of Tantra: Action (Sanskrit Kriya) Tantra, Performance (Sanskrit.
-Charya) Tantra, Yoga Tantra, and Highest Yoga (Sanskrit.
-Anuttarayoga) Tantra.
+Four classes of Tantra Buddha taught four classes of Tantra: Action (Sanskrit Kriya) Tantra, Performance (Sanskrit Charya) Tantra, Yoga Tantra, and Highest Yoga (Sanskrit Anuttarayoga) Tantra.
 Each of the four classes of Tantra contains its own special techniques for transforming sensual bliss into the path to enlightenment.
 See also Tantra.
 See Tantric Grounds and Paths.

 Four complete purities A Tantric practice is one that possesses the four complete purities: (1) complete purity of place – the environment is seen as the mandala of the Deity; (2) complete purity of body – ordinary appearance of the body is prevented and the practitioner imagines that he or she possesses the body of a Deity; (3) complete purity of enjoyments – sense enjoyments are transformed into offerings to the Deity; and (4) complete purity of deeds – the practitioner regards all his or her actions as the actions of the Deity.
 See Great Treasury of Merit and Tantric Grounds and Paths.